MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Parameters

 * Name (string) - Optional.
 The filename of the video recording to download.
 If not supplied, the default filename of `misty_video` is used.
+* Base64 (boolean) - Optional.
+Sending a request with `true` returns the video data as a Base64-encoded string.
+Sending a request with `false` downloads the video file to your REST client.
+Default is `false`.

 Return Values